 In the past ten years, there has been a lot of research into on-chip spectrometers with customized spectral ranges and small sizes.
 When splitting various frequencies, there is a trade-off between resolution and size because the propagation length usually scales inversely with the frequency resolution.

 On-chip compressive spectrometers can be used with scattering media in the diffusive domain because they offer a long light path and multipath interference in a small space.

-However, the performance suffers from the low light transmission through the diffusive medium.
-It has been found that there exist “open channels” such that light with certain wavefronts can pass through the medium with high transmission.
-Researchers show that a scattering structure can be designed so that open channels match target input/output channels in order to maximize transmission while keeping the dispersive properties typical of diffusive media.
-Specifically, they use inverse design to generate a scattering structure where the open channels match the output waveguides at the desired wavelengths.
+However, poor light transmission through the diffusive medium affects the performance.
+It has been discovered that “open pathways” allow light with specific wavefronts to transmit highly through the medium.
+Researchers demonstrate that a scattering structure can be designed so that open channels match target I/O channels to optimize transmission while maintaining the dispersive properties typical of diffusive media.
+To be more precise, they create a scattering structure using inverse design so that the open channels fit the output waveguides at the required wavelengths.